rotu/Cerulean-Companion/docs/index.md

 $ ./cerulean-companion -u /dev/ttyUSB0 -g /dev/ttyACM0 -e localhost:14401 -m 192.168.2.2:27000
 ```

-If all has gone well, you should see your location as well as your ROV in QGroundControl's map display
+If all has gone well, you should see your location as well as your ROV in QGroundControl's map display:

 ![qgc_map](https://raw.githubusercontent.com/CeruleanSonar/Cerulean-Companion/master/docs/images/qgc_rov.jpg "QGC Map")